Our prime minister in waiting?

 “We’re in a position where we can prepare to be the next government,” says Mulcair of the party he now leads.
 “We’re right on the doorstep.”

 In Mulcair’s view, the NDP represents values that strike a powerful chord with Canadians.
 “About 50 years ago, thanks to Tommy Douglas, this country decided that no Canadian family should be forced to choose between putting food on the table and getting medical attention for a sick child.
 That’s one of the things that defines this country.
 We like looking out for each other.”

 As votes were being cast at the NDP leadership convention, Mulcair was seen sporting a red McGill tie, the same sort of neck garb that Mike Babcock wore when he coached the Canadian men’s hockey team to an Olympic gold medal in 2010.
 “That was very intentional,” says Mulcair.
 “It’s become my lucky tie.
 I also wore it at the first leadership debate.”

 Mulcair was presented with the tie last year when he addressed first-year law students at his alma mater.
-“The caliber of talent at the Faculty of Law has always been high,” says Mulcair, “but the professors in my day could be a little aloof.
+“The calibre of talent at the Faculty of Law has always been high,” says Mulcair, “but the professors in my day could be a little aloof.
 I got the sense that there is a much more collaborative spirit between the students and the professors today and I was pleased to see that.”

 Mulcair’s very first election experience was at McGill when he successfully ran for the presidency of the Law Undergraduate Student Association.
 “I had posters and everything.”